-Dr Jonathan Harrop MA MSci PhD (Cantab) co-created the market research organisation Isis Electronics in 1992 that ultimately became IDTechEx.
-At Isis Electronics, he was responsible for market analysis, editing, graphic design and software development.
-He has been a director of IDTechEx since 2012 and is currently managing the marketing, editorial and IT teams.
+Dr Jonathan Harrop MA MSci PhD (Cantab) helped create the market research organisation Isis Electronics in 1992.
+At Isis Electronics, he was responsible for market analysis, editing, graphic design, printing and web development.
+He has been a director of IDTechEx since 2012 and has managed the analyst, marketing, editorial and IT teams.

 Jonathan earned degrees in natural sciences from the University of Cambridge and has published peer-reviewed academic papers on physics, chemistry and biology in journals such as Physical Review with a focus on computational science.

-He has authored dozens of reports over the past 28 years from "Smart Cards in Transport" (1992) and "New Intelligent Printing Techniques" (1995) to 3D Printed Materials (2020).
-At IDTechEx, he has covered smart cards, printed electronics, 3D Printing, computers, neural interfaces, biosensors, robotics and software.
+He has authored and co-authored dozens of market research reports on emerging technologies over the past 30 years from "Smart Cards in Transport" (1992) and "New Intelligent Printing Techniques" (1995) to 3D Printed Materials (2020).
+At IDTechEx, he has covered smart cards, printed electronics, 3D Printing, computers, neural interfaces, biosensors and robotics.

 Raghu Das - CEO

 Raghu Das MA (Cantab) is CEO of IDTechEx.
 He has a Natural Sciences degree from Cambridge University, where he studied Physics.
 He has tracked emerging technologies for over 20 years, providing best-in-class global research and strategic advice.
 He has helped organizations large and small - from Fortune 50 companies to start-ups, enabling them to make the best strategic decisions based on global insight.

 Raghu has lectured at over 500 events around the World and leads several research programs including topics covering materials, manufacturing and electronics.
 His analysis of these industries and market forecasts have been cited globally, in publications such as the Wall Street Journal and the Financial Times.